Field hockey at the 1960 Summer Olympics

 The field hockey tournament at the 1960 Summer Olympics in Rome, Italy was contested from August 26 to September 9, with sixteen participating teams.
 Only men competed in field hockey at these Games.
-Pakistan won the gold medal, defeating India in the final and ending India's run of six successive gold medals.
+Pakistan won the gold medal, defeating India in the final and ending India's run of six successive Olympic gold medals in field hockey.
 Spain won the bronze medal.

 Participating nations

 Sixteen teams were placed into four preliminary groups of four teams each.
 After a preliminary round-robin set of matches, the top two teams in each group advanced to the quarter-finals.